oswaldsql/SweetMock/doc/Examples/GeneralSetupAndInitialization.md

 mock.GetMultipleAges(["Oswald", "Bingo"]);
 ```

+ > [!IMPORTANT]
-Please be aware that the actual extension method is called and any unintended side effect will come into effect.
+ > Please be aware that the actual extension method is called and any unintended side effect will come into effect.